25 Fascinating Honey Bee Facts to Sweeten the Mind

 19. Honey contains flavonoids, antioxidants that may reduce the risk of some certain cancers and heart disease.

 20. Ancient Olympic athletes ate honey to enhance their performance.

 21. Honey’s exact combination of fructose and glucose helps the body regulate blood sugar levels.

 22. Honey is the third most faked food in the world, according to Larry Olmsted, author of Real Food, Fake Food.
 Only olive oil and cheese are faked more often than honey.

 23. China was banned from importing honey into Europe in 2010 by the 27 countries of the European Union.
 “Honey laundering”—the smuggling of adulterated Chinese honey, which is a mixture of real honey with syrup and other foreign honey labeled as pure honey, into the US—is widespread.
 This fraud has been called “Honeygate.”

 24. China is the world’s largest producer of honey and exports large amounts to the rest of the world, according to the Netflix documentary series, Rotten.

 25. You can tell the difference between real honey and fake honey by checking stickiness, thickness, taste and smell with this easy test.

-The Jordan Estate apiary features seven beehives and a carefully designed bee flower garden.
+One final honey bee fact: The Jordan Estate apiary features seven beehives and a carefully designed bee flower garden.
 Reserve the Estate Tour & Tasting or book a Vineyard Hike today to see the Jordan apiary and taste Jordan Estate Honey You can also learn more about beekeeping at Jordan by watching this video.